What is AmeriCorps?

 - Student loan forbearance during term of service

-- MidOhio Affiliate will also provide additional housing assistance ($200/month for new members, and $300/month for returning Habitat AmeriCorps members while serving)
+- Housing assistance ($300/month for new members and $400/month for returning Habitat AmeriCorps members)

 - Chance to help others/perform community service